universal-ctags/ctags/docs/windows.rst

 If you use Autotools you can also do the Units testing with `make units`.
 Some tests fail, that needs to be investigated.

-Sometimes anti-virus product can slowdown the build and test process significantly, especially when ``./configure`` is running and during the Units tests.
-In that case it could help to temporary disable them.
-But be aware of the risks when you disable your anti-virus product.
+Some anti-virus software slows down the build and test process significantly, especially when ``./configure`` is running and during the Units tests.
+In that case it could help to temporarily disable them.
+But be aware of the risks when you disable your anti-virus software.

 **Cross-compile from GNU/Linux**

 All major distributions have both MinGW and MinGW-w64 packages.
 Cross-compiling works the same way as with Cygwin.
-You can not do the Windows based Units tests on GNU/Linux.
+You cannot do the Windows based Units tests on GNU/Linux.

 Building ctags with IDEs